-Taxpayer A timely filed her 1998 Federal Income Tax Return.
-As a result, she was eligible for relief under either Announcement 99-57 or Announcement 99-104.
-However, she missed the deadlines found in said Announcements.
-Therefore, it is necessary to determine if she is eligible for relief under the provisions of section 301.9100-3 of the regulations.
+Taxpayer A did not file her individual 1998 Federal Tax Return in a timely manner.
+As a result, Taxpayer A was ineligible for relief under either Announcement 99-57 or Announcement 99-104.
+Therefore, it is necessary to determine if Taxpayer A is eligible for relief under the provisions of section 301.9100-3 of the regulations.

-In this case, Taxpayer A was ineligible to convert her IRA X to Roth IRA Y since her adjusted gross income exceeded \$100,000.
-However, until she discovered otherwise, Taxpayer A believed that she was eligible to convert her IRA X to a Roth IRA.
-Taxpayer A filed this request for section 301.9100 relief shortly after discovering that she was ineligible to convert IRA X to a Roth IRA and, as noted above, before the Service discovered her failure to comply with the Announcements referenced above.
-Calendar year 1998 is not a "closed" tax year.
+In this case, Taxpayer A was ineligible to convert her traditional IRA to a Roth IRA since the adjusted gross income of Taxpayer A for 1998 exceeded \$100,000.
+However, until she discovered otherwise while her accountant, Accountant B, was preparing her income tax return, Taxpayer A erroneously believed that she was eligible to convert her IRA U to Roth IRA V. Additionally, although her adjusted gross income for 1998 exceeded \$100,000, Taxpayer A only discovered that it would be so when she received information after she had "converted" her IRA U to Roth IRA V that she had received mutual fund income generated for her by investments made by her parents.

+Taxpayer A filed this request for section 301.9100 relief after discovering that her 1998 IRA conversion was improper.
+With respect to Taxpayer A, calendar year 1998 is not a "closed" tax year.

-With respect to your request for relief, we believe that, based on the information submitted and the representations contained herein, the requirements of sections 301.9100-1 and 301.9100-3 of the regulations have been met, and that you have acted reasonably and in good faith with respect to making the election to recharacterize your Roth IRA as traditional IRAs.
-Specifically, the Service has concluded that you have met the requirements of clauses (i), (iii) and (v) of section 301.9100-3(b) (1) of the regulations.
-Therefore, you are granted an extension of six months from the date of the issuance of this letter ruling to so recharacterize.
+Thus, with respect to your request for relief, we believe that, based on the information submitted and the representations contained herein, the requirements of sections 301.9100-1 and 301.9100-3 of the regulations have been met, and that you have acted reasonably and in good faith with respect to making the election to recharacterize your Roth IRA as traditional a IRA.
+Specifically, the Service has concluded that you have met the requirements of clause (iii) of section 301.9100-3(b)(1) of the regulations.
+Therefore, you are granted an extension of sixty days from the date of the issuance of this letter ruling to so recharacterize.